fubar2/nftoolmaker/README.md

 includes contain the workflow test names workflow { to } has the test file and test name to match up with test alias parameter names in order inside parentheses.

-Why aliases?

-Seems we like the flexibility to make things more tricky and intertwined than necessary where we can.

-The tool has metadata, but the tests can use different metadata names sometimes, because, well, that seems to be what nextflow developers seem to like - freedom! freedom! freedom!.
-Freedom to fill the test repository with duplicate files!
-Wonderful.

-Argh.

 All of the bash scripts seem to use \\ as a continuation.
 Bash does not like that so they all need to be fiddled into submission.